michellejm/BYTs/README.md

 ##Corpus of Spanish/English Bilingual Youth Texts (BYTs)##

 This corpus includes 44,597 messages sent by Spanish/English bilingual youth in New York City.
 It was part of the data collection for "Literacies of Bilingual Youth: A profile of bilingual academic, social, and txt literacy."
 For more information about this project, visit www.byts.commons.gc.cuny.edu.
 These files are encrypted.
-Please contact Michelle A. McSweeney at mjohnson2@gc.cuny.edu or the Second Language Acquisition Lab at the Graduate Center at CUNY slal.gc.cuny.edu with your name, affiliation, and a 1-2 sentence description of your research for the password.
+Please contact Michelle A. McSweeney at mjohnson2@gc.cuny.edu or the Second Language Acquisition Lab at the Graduate Center at CUNY slal@gc.cuny.edu with your name, affiliation, and a 1-2 sentence description of your research for the password.

 ##Messages##